Social

 ■ Training of employees

 Nippon Yakin Kogyo conducts human rights training for Group employees to facilitate human rights activities according to our Human Rights Policy.
-In FY2024 and FY2025, we have been holding presentations on human rights risks and our Human Rights Policy and writing articles in our in-house magazine about international trends in business and human rights and measures that should be taken.
+In FY2025, we conducted training for our officers and employees, including those at our subsidiaries, on human rights policies and harassment prevention.

 ■ Consultation services